 Summer resort of erstwhile British rulers in southern India and the largest tea-growing region of South India, Munnar today possibly is the most popular hill station of Kerala.
 A haven of tranquility, it attracts a crazy number of tourists every year from all around the world.
 It also has Anamudi, the highest peak in South India.

 Top Things to do in Munnar

-Munnar will make you fall in love with itself as it offers a plethora of activities for all kinds of tourists- family vacationers, nature lovers, adventure enthusiasts and honeymooners.
-This blog enlists top things to do in Munnar:
+Munnar will make you fall in love with itself as it offers a plethora of activities for all kinds of tourists- family vacationers, nature lovers, adventure enthusiasts, and honeymooners.
+This blog enlists the top things to do in Munnar:

-Standing at an altitude of 1700 m above the sea level, around 40 km from Munnar, Top Station boasts of being the highest point on the Munnar-Kodaikanal road.
-Once at the view point during your tour to Munnar, you can admire mesmerizing views of the surrounding Western Ghats, Theni valley and also Tamil Nadu state.
+Standing at an altitude of 1700 m above sea level, around 40 km from Munnar, Top Station boasts of being the highest point on the Munnar-Kodaikanal road.
+Once at the viewpoint during your tour to Munnar, you can admire mesmerizing views of the surrounding Western Ghats, Theni valley, and also Tamil Nadu state.
 At the time when the Neelakurinji flowers bloom, the view becomes all the more mesmerizing.
 A trek path via Central Station Village leads to Top Station.

 Mattupetty Dairy Farm